victorperson999/3-Paintings-Classifier/README.md

 ## Overview

 Given a dataset of paintings paired with viewer metadata and response attributes, the model predicts how a viewer will respond to a given painting.
-The project emphasizes thoughtful feature engineering over model complexity — a well-tuned Logistic Regression achieves **~90.5% validation accuracy**, outperforming more complex approaches that overfit to the training distribution.
+The project emphasizes thoughtful feature engineering over model complexity — a well-tuned Logistic Regression achieves **~89.35% validation accuracy** and a **stratified 5-fold cross-validation accuracy of 0.8855 ± 0.0070**, outperforming more complex approaches that overfit to the training distribution.

 ---